jonhue/sandboxy/README.md

 While the `config/initializers/sandboxy.rb` file indicates whether or not the sandbox is currently active, you are also able to change the mode on the fly at runtime.

 For that just override the global `$sandbox` variable and set it to either `true` or `false`.
 You can do that from anywhere in your app, but it makes sense to do it in your controllers.

+#### Grape

+You can also use `sandboxy` with Grape APIs.
+That's especially, when you to provide separate credentials for live & sandbox to your consumers.

-Especially for APIs that is useful, because you can now provide separate credentials for live & sandbox and set `$sandbox` on authentication accordingly.
+With `sandboxy` you can now set `$sandbox` on authentication accordingly.

 ---